rrocharoberto/fields-data/README.md

 1) Create issues on Github to manage the tasks of the project.

 2) Create a `docs` directory to keep the specific documentation files.

+3) Regards to database model (created using SQLPowerArchitect tool):

+	3.1) It's not necessary defined one table for each JSON message level (see [TODO: physical model](docs/dbPhysicalModel.pdf).

+	3.2) For simplifying the design, the properties field is not mapped to the database yet (it is recursively).

+	3.3) The "geoJson" and its children nodes (from JSON) will be mixed and stored in only one table (Coordinates).
+This table supports only one "coordinates" object (from JSON).
+The type attributes will be mapped only inside the source code (as constants).

+	3.4) The tables Field and Boundary was created in order to separate their specific data and this approach can support future multiple boundaries for a field.

+	3.5) The table Coordinate manages only coordinate data.

+	3.6) Precision of the following fields: Field id, Field name, Boundary id, Country code, latitude and longitude: (TODO: needs review based on Daniel's email)

+[//]: # (latitude and longitude will support 3 integer digits and 20 decimal digits)

+4) Regards to JSON validation:

+	4.1) The JSON fields: "id",  "name", "countryCode", "bounderies", "geoJson", "geometry", "type" (geoJson and geometry), "coordinates" are mandatory.

+	4.2) "properties" is optional

+	4.3) Only the node "coordinates" won't be validated.

+	4.4) Only geometry type Polygon (from rfc7946) will be accepted and persisted.

+	4.5) Field "bounderies" has different spelling.

+	4.6) The first implementation will support only exterior ring for coordinates.